|

 Nine oclock

-across the lobby behind Legolas.
-You are still shaky.
+trotting across the lobby behind Legolas.
+You are still

 She has not drowned, gwendithen, said the elf.
-I
+She

 Hentmirë caught Galathil by the arm.
 Go and fetch

-She followed him into the bedchamber.
-He will not obey you,
+She followed her friend into the bedchamber.
+The djinn will

-The elf turned to face her, his blue eyes enormous.
-No.
+The elf turned to face her, his blue eyes enormous, and smiled.

-is in danger, he will go and look for her, anyway.
-He reached
+and he will go and look for her anyway.
+He reached into

-into the shelf, above Eowyns clothes, lifted down the brass
+the shelf, above Eowyns clothes, lifted down the brass lampStand

 A curl of smoke rose from its long spout.